 He has worked with Tanita Tikaram, touring and appearing on her album 'Closer To The People'.

 He is currently working with Welsh legend Geraint Watkins, and touring with Imelda May, as well as doing solo, duo, trio and band gigs.

-“he is a virtuoso guitarist branching out doing his own thing, so I’m so pleased to champion that here on The Big Easy at Jazz Fm because there are so many sessions musicians who are doing their own beautiful blues things and Oliver is one of them.”
+“He is a virtuoso guitarist branching out doing his own thing, so I’m so pleased to champion that here on The Big Easy at Jazz Fm because there are so many session musicians who are doing their own beautiful blues things and Oliver is one of them.”

 Kate Pieroudis , Jazz FM

 “Darling is probably best known for his work with Imelda May in recent years.
 But Lee’s Blues conclusively proves his work can stand alone too.”